immmdreza/pixelar/README.md

 - The main purposes of this package is for **Learning purposes and turning the code to something visual** so it may become easier to understand.

-- It can also be use for creating unique pixel arts and FUN.
+- It can also be used for creating unique pixel arts and FUN.

 ### Dependencies